-- 1. Describe the flow of current in an electrical circuit; draw or identify diagrams representing complete circuits (series and parallel); classify materials as electrical conductors or insulators; and recognize that there is a relationship between current and voltage in a circuit. - 2.
-Describe the properties of permanent magnets and the effects of magnetic force; identify essential features and practical uses of electromagnets (e.g., doorbell).
+- 1. Describe the flow of current in an electrical circuit; draw or identify diagrams representing complete circuits (series and parallel); classify materials as electrical conductors or insulators; describe factors that affect currents in circuits; recognize that there is a relationship between current and voltage in a circuit. - 2.
+Describe the properties of permanent magnets and electromagnets and the effects of magnetic force; describe uses of permanent magnets and electromagnets in everyday life (e.g., doorbell, recycling factories).